kimtaewan22/HeartSignal/README.md

 ### Overview

-This is a CPR Training app
+This is a CPR Training program

 ## Build the demo using Android Studio